 - Expensive and clunky per-user pricing

-Sage's interface is simple but effective.
-It's all built around customers and suppliers, a decision that makes creating and paying invoices a piece of cake.
-All of the software's accounts payable features are good, with our researchers granted it an impressive 8/10 ranking for the category, behind just Zoho Books‘ (8.5/10), after Quickbooks' and Xero's 10/10 scores.
+Sage’s interface is simple but effective.
+It’s all built around customers and suppliers, a decision that makes creating and paying invoices a piece of cake.
+All of the software’s accounts payable features are good, with our researchers granting it an impressive 8/10 ranking for the category for its expense tracking and recurring billing, behind just Zoho Books’ (8.5/10), after Quickbooks’ and Xero’s 10/10 scores.

-While it's not the best for features overall, Sage does hold a respectable 7/10 for bookkeeping, 8.5/10 for accounts receivable, and 8.4/10 for financial reporting.
-If your operation is one that needs to regularly track and collect information about expenses or invoices (such as a hospitality business), Sage is the most straightforward choice, thanks to its features and interface layout.
+While it’s not the best for features overall, Sage does hold a respectable 7/10 for bookkeeping, 8.5/10 for accounts receivable, and 8.4/10 for financial reporting (types of reporting include income and cash-flow statements, balance sheet, sales, and taxes).
+Small businesses will be able to regularly track and collect information about expenses or invoices with Sage, thanks to its features and interface layout.
+It’s our top pick for the best hospitality accounting software.

 Pros